justeen35/justeen35/README.md

 ### Hi there 👋 my name is justeen35!

-I am a Symfony developer and, yes, I am a woman :woman:!

-- :hammer: I'm currently working on a Symfony eCommerce website :elephant:
-- :books: I'm currently learning [ReactPHP](https://github.com/reactphp)
-- :raising_hand: I'm a member of [Girls in Tech](https://girlsintech.org/)
+I am a Symfony developer and a member of [Girls in Tech](https://girlsintech.org/)

-- :ok_woman: Pronouns: She/her/hers
+:ok_woman: Pronouns: She/her/hers